Bad Charcoal Canister Symptoms

 • The charcoal canister is filled with activated charcoal, which absorbs and stores gasoline vapors until the engine is used.

-• The Evaporative Emission Control System (EVAP) uses the charcoal canister to ensure that no air flows into the space, allowing fuel to become a gas by lowering pressure in the gas tank and increasing the evaporation rate.
+• The Evaporative Emission Control System (EVAP) uses the charcoal canister to ensure that no air flows into the space, allowing fuel to become a gas by lowering the pressure in the gas tank and increasing the evaporation rate.

 • Failure of the charcoal canister can be caused by overfilling the gas tank, which floods the canister, leading to negative impacts on its function.